 Employees reporting or raising concerns about harassment can do so without fear of reprisal or retaliation.
 Reporting a concern will not be used against the reporting employee, nor have an adverse impact on the reporting employee’s employment status.

 Employees who believe they have been discriminated against or harassed in any way should, to the extent possible, express disapproval directly and immediately to the individual engaging in the harassing behavior or conduct.
-In addition, employees must inform the University using the following procedure:
+In addition, employees must inform the University of the following (see Nondiscrimination Statement and Grievance Guideline for procedures):

 - Report the incident immediately to a supervisor or the Human Resources Department